 How to Clean Tree Sap Off a Trampoline

 When you place your trampoline in the backyard your trampoline encounters many unwanted things.
-One of them is tree sap and most probably one of the most annoying things.
+One of them is tree sap which is most probably one of the most annoying things.
 Tree sap is sticky and seems quite impossible to be completely cleared from the mat.
-And many of the trampoline owners are really afraid to try to remove the sap whether the mat is damaged in the cleaning process.
+And many trampoline owners are really afraid to try to remove the sap whether the mat is damaged in the cleaning process.

 Our above-mentioned steps are enough to clear the tree sap.
 If that doesn’t help much you can try with hot water and a sponge.
 The hot water softens the sap and you can scrub it away.
 Such a gentle approach will hardly damage the jumping mat since the mat is made of hard materials.

 If hot water doesn’t help either, you should go for rubbing alcohol.
-The most available source of rubbing alcohol is the hand sanitizers.
-You can apply them on the sap and hopefully, it will be removed with gentle scrubbing.
+The most available source of rubbing alcohol is hand sanitizers.
+You can apply them to the sap and hopefully, it will be removed with gentle scrubbing.

 How to Clean Mold Off a Trampoline

-Mold is a type of fungus and thrives on moisture.
-If you use trampoline cover in winter, moisture will get trapped under the cover and mold will form there.
+Mold is a type of fungus that thrives on moisture.
+If you use a trampoline cover in winter, moisture will get trapped under the cover and mold will form there.
 If this happens with your trampoline don’t panic.
 Clean the trampoline properly before use.
-A good trampoline brand will offer top quality materials.
+A good trampoline brand will offer top-quality materials.
 As a result, it will demand less maintenance.